walfram/MonkeyBrains/docs/other.md

 `fordwardVector` is now called `getForwardVector`, but might change to `getFacing`.
 `Behavior`s are no longer Controls and don't require an Agent in the Constructor.
 This is automatically propagated when the behavior is added to the Agent.

+Added `ApplyType` for more Control on how the AI Changes are applied.
+TODO: Physics related modes and something like `getPredictedRotation`

 ##Big Refactoring:
 Essentially I renamed GameEntity to AIControl, since a) it's really a control and b) it should neither be mixed nor confused with an real ES.
 I then changed the implementation of some things.
 I also removed unnecessary things (Hitpoints and such) from the Entity.